The Missing Oregon Coast: Waves After Dark

 By Andre' Hagestedt

 (Depoe Bay, Oregon) - The world often forgets the Oregon coast exists well after the sun goes down.
-Tourists don’t hit the beach after dark much, and miss a whole bevy of interesting sights, especially on clear nights like this.
-Aside from those who venture to the watering holes to get all liquored up, people just let the sidewalks roll up and maneuver them back to their hotel rooms.
+Tourists don’t hit the beach after dark much, and thus miss a whole bevy of interesting sights, especially on clear nights like this one in 2009.
+Aside from those who venture to the watering holes to get all liquored up, the vast majority simply let the sidewalks roll up and maneuver them back to whatever hotel rooms they've settled into.

-I’d like to take this opportunity to remind everyone of just a bit of what exists.
+I’d like to take this opportunity to remind everyone of just a bit of what exists at these hours.
+Case in point. a place called Rodea Point.

 It’s 3 a.m. in Depoe Bay, at Trollers Lodge.
 I can hear the waves from here, about 100 feet away, crashing somewhat loudly on the rocky cliffs of the tiny town.
-Earlier, I could see them too, as the sun was leaving its last splash of color across a deepening blue/black sky, obscured further by a mass of clouds on the horizon that muted the colors and made it darker much faster.
+Earlier, I could see them too, as the sun was leaving its last splash of color across a deepening blue/black sky, obscured further by a mass of clouds on the horizon that muted the colors and made it all darken much more quickly.

 I’m here with two laptops, both sitting around me, like two small faithful dogs.
 Yes, it’s the ultimate in nerddom, I suppose: one is technically for work, and the other for playing vid games on the road.
 Except tonight there has been no video game playing.
-I’ve been good.
+The nocturnal ocean has had my full attention.

 There’s a hint of blue in that sky now, even though it’s 3 a.m. and nowhere near dawn.
 A fairly bright moon is illuminating things – or trying to.
 It’s only about two-thirds full.
 But the sky is mostly clear, with a decent helping of stars out.
-They twinkled at me a lot through the swath of bluish moonlight earlier.
+They twinkled at me a lot through the atmosphere of bluish moonlight on my earlier meanderings.

-No, here on the coast, the light in the sky is a pleasant reminder of the nocturnal side of nature.
+However, here on the coast, the light in the sky is a pleasant reminder of the nocturnal side of nature.
+I'm not self-guilt-tripping over my night owl habits at this moment.

-About midnight, I was driving back from Newport, utterly engaged by the barely visible sight of the bluish surf to my left.
+About midnight, I was driving back from Newport, utterly engaged by the faint sight of the bluish surf to my left.
 It rose and disappeared constantly as I screamed along 101, past Moolack and Beverly Beach – a misty, engaging visage that eventually caused me to slow down and stare.
-Manic Street Preachers was blaring, with their gorgeous fusion of Bach-like melodies, half-screamed over punk rock-meets-butt rock crunchy backgrounds: a strangely dichotomous soundtrack to the big screen show just beyond my car window.
+Manic Street Preachers was blaring, with their gorgeous fusion of Bach-like melodies and thunderous rock, half-screamed over punk rock-meets-heavy metal backgrounds.
+They were a strangely dichotomous soundtrack to the big screen show just beyond my car window.

 Eventually, I hit the forested tunnel of Cape Foulweather and the surf pretty much disappeared, but that lopsided blue moon lit the twisting road nicely.
 Much appreciated, Blue Dude.